XAITK/xaitk-saliency/examples/README.md

 poetry install -E example_deps
 ```

 Some notebooks may require additional dependencies.
-Please see the first cell of each notebook ("Setup environment") on how to install the relevant packages.
+See the first cell of each notebook ("Set Up Environment") on how to install
+the relevant packages.

-### Run the notebooks from Colab
+### Run the Notebooks from Colab
+Most of the notebooks have an "Open in Colab" button.
-Please right-click on the "Open in Colab" button, and select "Open Link in New
+Right-click on the button and select "Open Link in New Tab" to start a Colab
-Tab" to start a Colab page with the corresponding notebook content.
+page with the corresponding notebook content.

-To use GPU resources through Colab, please remember to change the runtime type to `GPU`:
+To use GPU resources through Colab, remember to change the runtime type to
+`GPU`:

 1. From the `Runtime` menu select `Change runtime type`
 1. Choose `GPU` from the drop-down menu
 1. Click `SAVE`

-This will reset the notebook and may ask you if you are a robot (these instructions assume you are not).
+This will reset the notebook and may ask you if you are a robot (these
+instructions assume you are not).

 Running: